 Wheels on Meals – 18 March (Masters of Cinema)

-Following releases of the Police Story and Project A series, Eureka continue their run of classic Jackie Chan vehicles with Wheels on Meals.
-An action comedy about two unlikely heroes in the form of David (Biao Yuen) and Thomas (Jackie Chan), Meals on Wheels sees the pair foil an international plan to cheat a beautiful heiress out of her fortune.
-Living in Barcelona, best buds David and Thomas run a food van together, while spending their free time practising martial arts and occasionally meting out justice to minor street toughs.
+Following releases of the Police Story and Project A series, Eureka continues their run of classic Jackie Chan vehicles with Wheels on Meals.
+An action-comedy about two unlikely heroes in the form of David (Biao Yuen) and Thomas (Jackie Chan), Meals on Wheels sees the pair foil an international plan to cheat a beautiful heiress out of her fortune.
+Living in Barcelona, best buds David and Thomas run a food van together while spending their free time practising martial arts and occasionally meting out justice to minor street toughs.
 The plot, as one might suspect, is ludicrous, yet as David and Thomas find themselves improbably embroiled in heiress Sylvia’s (Lola Forner) plight – aided by private detective Moby (Sammo Hung – also on directing duty) – the mixture of slapstick comedy, astonishing martial arts choreography and authentic chemistry grows infectious over the film’s two-hour run time.
 The film’s strange combination of fairytale story and martial arts action and blossom in the film’s final scene – a kinetic, extended sequence set in a castle – a perfect blend of the Wheels on Meals‘ comic, action, and fantastic sensibilities.

 Irma la Douce – 18 March (Masters of Cinema)

-The morally proscriptive Motion Picture Production Code – popularly known as the Hays Code – technically ran until 1968, but watching Billy Wilder’s 1963 comedy Irma La Douce, you wouldn’t know it.
-At once refreshingly feminist and weirdly retrograde in its frank, pragmatic depiction of sex workers, Irma La Douce is wildly entertaining, hilarious, boundary pushing and for a modern audience, frequently problematic.
+The morally proscriptive Motion Picture Production Code – popularly known as the Hays Code – technically ran until 1968 but watching Billy Wilder’s 1963 comedy Irma La Douce, you wouldn’t know it.
+At once refreshingly feminist and weirdly retrograde in its frank, pragmatic depiction of sex workers, Irma La Douce is wildly entertaining, hilarious, boundary-pushing and for a modern audience, frequently problematic.
 Jack Lemmon plays rookie cop Nester, recently promoted to the red light district of Paris, while Shirley MacLaine is the proverbial hooker with a heart of gold, Irma.
 Painfully naïve, Nester initially has no idea that Irma is a prostitute, and after years of his predecessor taking money to keep the neighbourhood’s operation smoothly, he’s sacked on a bum rap for bribery.
 So begins a lesson for Nester in the moral grey areas of life, while the gamine-like Irma falls for him, all the while continuing to enjoy her day job.

 Shot like a classic musical, the film’s bright colours and obvious studio soundstages serve a dual purpose – the production design is not just entertaining, but also comforting, softening the impact of the story’s morally unsavoury qualities.
 Studio pictures have always revelled in society’s seamier edges – but Wilder brings a moral equivalence to Irma la Douce that not only never judges its heroine’s life choices, but actively sides with them.